 The introduction discusses the famous hymn of Paul Gerhardt O Haupt voll Blut und Wunden; its thirteenth-century Latin original; the musical settings of the German hymn; and its English translations.
 There follow four different musical settings of the hymn, below which are the complete German text and the English translations of James W. Alexander and Robert Bridges.
 These pages are cut horizontally so that any of the musical settings may be paired with any of the versions.

-Sixty numbered copies were printed, mostly for subscribers, but some are available at
+Sixty numbered copies were printed, mostly for subscribers.

 Archimedes, On floating bodies I. 1-2.
 Greek text edited with an English translation by N. G. Wilson.
 14 pp., quarto, cased (quarter red cloth and gray paper), 2004.
 Paper: Zerkall mould-made.
 Types: Proctor double-pica Greek and Monotype 18-point Ehrhardt, in red and black.